 Broke Backpacker readers get a 35% discount on TEFL courses with MyTEFL (simply enter the code BACKPKR), to find out more, please read my in-depth report on teaching English abroad.

 Once you have your TEFL, there are plenty of English teaching jobs in HCMC and other cities in Vietnam as well.
-It’s actually one of the best up and coming destinations for ESL teachers.
-For more insight into what it’s like, check out our interview with Ross the Explorer about teaching English in Vietnam.
+It’s actually one of the best up and coming destinations for ESL teachers, and a lot of newbies start their budding careers by teaching English in Vietnam.

 Being a Responsible Backpacker in Ho Chi Minh City